 at the meeting or hearing and may call witnesses on their behalf.

 Involved parties may also elect not to appear.
 Should involved parties

 elect not to appear, the meeting or hearing will be held in the party’s

 absence.
 Failure to appear will not be indicative of guilt and is noted

-without prejudice by the student conduct board.
+without prejudice by the student conduct hearing officer or panel.
 The following standards

 also apply to Level Two student conduct meetings and hearings: